megaocn/Cluster-by-Store-of-US-Regional-Sales-Data/README.md

 2. Discover the problem
 3. Create a root cause hypothesis
 4. Create a problem statement and analytical objective
-5. Exploratory data analysis with data visualization
+5. Exploratory data analysis and data visualization
 6. Cohort analysis to understand customer behavior
 7. Cluster analysis by using K-Means Clustering to understand store characteristics
 8. Product recommendation